antmicro/kenning/docs/source/json-scenarios.md

 python -m kenning.scenarios.json_inference_tester pipeline.json measurements.json --verbosity INFO
 ```

-The `measurements.json` file is the output of the {{json_compilation_script}} providing the measurements data.
+The `measurements.json` file is the output of the {{json_compilation_script}} providing measurement data.
-It contains such information as:
+It contains information such as:

-* defined above JSON configuration,
+* a JSON configuration defined above,
-* versions of used packages from core classes (such as `tensorflow`, `torch`, `tvm`, ...),
+* versions of core class packages used (e.g. `tensorflow`, `torch`, `tvm`, ...),
 * available resource usage readings (CPU usag, GPU usage, memory usage, ...),
 * data necessary for evaluation, such as predictions, confusion matrix, ...

-Which can be later used in [](report-generation).
+This information can be later used in [](report-generation).

 ```{note}
 Check {doc}`measurements` for more information.
 ```

-## Optimizing the model and running it on the same device
+## Optimizing and running a model on a single device

-The model optimization and deployment can be performed directly on target device, if device is able to perform the optimization steps.
+Model optimization and deployment can be performed directly on target device, if the device is able to perform the optimization steps.
-It can be also used to check the outcome of certain optimization on desktop platform before deployment.
+It can also be used to check the outcome of certain optimizations on a desktop platform before deployment.

 Optimizations and compilers used in the scenario are defined in the `optimizers` field.
-This field accepts a list of optimizers - they are applied on the model in the same order as they are defined in the `optimizers` field.
+This field accepts a list of optimizers - they are applied to the model in the same order in which they are defined in the `optimizers` field.

 For example, a model can be subjected to the following optimizations: